 Volunteer interns work between 9am to 5pm on weekdays but evenings and weekends are free for you to spend as you wish.
-The northern coast of Peru has amazing waves, beaches and towns to go visit, with lots of different activities on offer such as:
+For those joining our in-person placement, the northern coast of Peru has amazing waves, beaches and towns to go visit, with lots of different activities on offer such as:

 - Surf lessons with local instructors in Lobitos.
 Alternatively, rent one of our surfboards and head out to the waves by yourself.

 - Yoga classes